Kent County Council is reminding drivers about their responsibilities to stop for school crossing patrols.

 “I’m glad that the driver has not got away with this and was made to go on a driver improvement course and hopefully they won’t do it again.
 If people think they can get away with it once, they’ll do it again.

 “I understand people want to get somewhere but if you know the area, you know it will be busy.
 People just need to have some patience.”

 It is an offence to fail to stop when a school crossing patrol displays the stop sign.

-“I appreciate that some people are in a rush, but this is no excuse and a little patience can go a long way in making our roads safer.”
+“I realise people are in a rush in the mornings and at home time, but a little bit of patience can go a long way in bringing down incidents on our roads.”

 Remember when you approach a school:

 - slow down when you see a patrol warning sign or flashing lights and be prepared to stop